netomantonio/matrix-protocol/MATRIX_PROTOCOL.md

 - **Adaptive Governance**: Authority, visibility, and propagation rules configured per organizational context
 - **Scalable Implementation**: From individual teams to enterprise-wide adoption
 - **AI-Ready Structure**: Built for intelligent systems and human-AI collaboration
-- **Evolutionary Design**: Continuous improvement through feedback loops and mandatory Oracle enrichment
+- **Evolutionary Design**: Continuous improvement through feedback loops and criterious enrichment via EvaluateForEnrich

 Organizations can adapt the Matrix Protocol to their specific needs while maintaining the core principles of structured human-AI collaboration.